jack1981/AaaSDemo/README.md

 ```
 - You can view the notebook on http://[host-ip]:12345  the token is "demo"

+## Keras on Spark examaple
-## At Module 2 and Code Lab 1, We will go though this Keras on spark example , you can find it under /Python folder
+At Module 2 and Code Lab 1, We will go though this Keras on spark example , you can find it under /Python folder
 - Ncf_Zoo.py

 # Build the benchmark artifacts